 Before going back to back, your doctor should determine you are well enough to fulfill your job duties and not make your condition worse.
 A workers compensation lawyer can also help you weigh the pros and cons of returning to work—including whether or not you can still get a settlement from your workers’ comp claim.

-How Does Going Back to Work Risk My Workers’ Compensation Settlement?
+How Does Going Back to Work Risk a Workers’ Compensation Settlement?

 Yes, going back to work before you’re physically ready can be risky—both for your health and your workers’ compensation claim.
 The two main risks are: